FromDoppler/doppler-webapp/README.md

 **chore:** update component version

-## Testing in each PR
+## Testing in each PR and CI

 ⚠️ With every merge, the code is deployed into production, whenever we have a fix or feat commit, that's why we test in each PR before merge.

 Each time a PR is made CI is run, to see a full detail check [DockerFile](https://github.com/FromDoppler/doppler-webapp/blob/master/Dockerfile.BUILDS_AND_CDN).

+What is run in CI?

+- prettier
+- eclint
+- tests
+- temporal version generation

-As a result a temporal version of the code is published into CDN marked with a build number.
+As a result of running CI, a temporal version of the code is published into CDN marked with a build number.

 To check the build number in the second check marked in each PR, while hovering in details the version is as marked in the image below.